 “John commissioned and edited my first book review ten years ago, and every review and article I’ve worked with him on since has been a wonderful experience.
 He has a canny sense of how to match writers to their subjects and how to balance clarity with complexity in prose.
 He’s also a delight to work with—efficient, timely, clear, and kind.”

-— Namwali Serpell, author of the novel The Old Drift
+— Namwali Serpell, author of the novels The Old Drift and The Furrows

 “John lives and breathes books.
 I’ve rarely encountered an editor with his level of taste and judgment, to say nothing of passion and professionalism.
 The years I spent reviewing for him were some of my happiest as a critic.
 I couldn’t recommend him more enthusiastically.”